alberon/awe/README.md

 ### Ruby & Bundler

-You must also have [Ruby](https://www.ruby-lang.org/) and [Bundler](http://bundler.io/) installed, because [Compass](http://compass-style.org/) is used to compile Sass to CSS.
-Since Awe is designed to be installed system-wide, they also need to be installed system-wide - i.e. not using [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv).
+You must also have [Ruby](https://www.ruby-lang.org/) and [Bundler](http://bundler.io/) installed - they are required to run [Compass](http://compass-style.org/), Sass files to CSS.

+Since Awe is installed system-wide, they also need to be installed system-wide - i.e. not using [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv).

 To check they're installed, run: